Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 Legacy: Memoir preserves your journey for those who’ll follow, both professionally and personally.

-A touch of memoir can turn a purely instructional book into something readers feel as well as understand.
+A touch of memoir can turn a purely instructional book into one that readers feel as much as they understand.

 When Memoir Becomes a Weight

-Overexposure: When every chapter, and sections within the chapters, begin with “I,” the reader’s attention drifts.
+Overexposure: When every chapter, and sections within the chapters, begin with “I,” you risk readers feeling like your book is essentially a boast.

 Dilution: Personal anecdotes pile up, and the core lessons get buried.